 It was the first-ever professional surfing contest held in a chlorine-filled pool. (see video for rare event footage) The nearest beach was 90 miles away.

 To those involved the stakes were incredibly high.
 The hope for tour organizers was to broaden the appeal of the sport and set up a chain of wave pool contests throughout middle America.
 The hope for Lehigh Valley officials was that the event would put it on the map at a time when jobs in the region were beginning to dry up.
 The hope for the host venue Dorney Park and its fitness fanatic owner Robert Plarr (see video for a shirtless Plarr leading one of his Dorney Park aerobics classes) was that it would justify an outlay of $7-10 million.
-(See our exclusive oral history for more detail)
+(See our exclusive oral history for more detail) (See our video for a quick tour of Allentown today)

 The gambit worked in the short term.
 The novelty of the event did in fact place surfing on the U.S. landscape for a season, a feat in a country that largely ignores the sport.
 Allentown got its publicity, even if some of it was inaccurate.
 People magazine mistook Allentown for Bethlehem (home to Bethlehem Steel) with its headline: Cowabunga!
 Surf’s Up In A Pennsylvania Steel Town. (see video for aerial footage)